-In Nevada regulations, assisted living residences are called “residential facilities for groups” and offer room and board, help with activities of daily living (ADLs), protective supervision, meals and snacks, and housekeeping for people who are older or have physical disabilities.
+In Nevada, assisted living residences are called “residential facilities for groups”.
+They offer help with activities of daily living, supervision, meals, housekeeping and room and board.

-To admit people with dementia in what’s often called “Alzheimer’s care” or “memory care,” a residential facility for groups must have been inspected and approved by the state’s Division of Public and Behavioral Health.
-Significantly more training is required for staff in memory care than in assisted living without dementia residents.
-(For more on staff training, see below.)
+In order to accept patients into memory care, a residential facility for groups must be inspected and approved by the state’s Division of Public and Behavioral Health.
+Additional training is required for staff in memory care as their services go beyond normal assisted living to address the needs of people with dementia.

-There are 54 memory care communities in Nevada.
-These range in size from large, apartment-complex-style residences to homes that are smaller, for between four and 12 people with dementia (smaller memory care homes are sometimes called “board-and-care homes”).
+There are approximately 54 memory care communities in Nevada.
+These range in size from large, apartment-complex-style residences to homes that are smaller, caring for up to 12 dementia patients.
 For free help finding memory care in Nevada to fit your family’s needs and budget, click here.

-The average cost of memory care per month in Nevada is $4,233, which breaks down to about $50,796 annually.
-These figures put Nevada below the national average for memory care, which runs about $5,000 per month.
+The average cost of memory care per month in Nevada is $4,527.
+This makes Nevada fall below the national average for memory care, which runs $5,448 per month.

-It might be possible for people who live near the Nevada border to find more affordable memory care outside the state.
-In the northeast, for example, more affordable options might be available in Twin Falls, Idaho, which is very near the border and has memory care costs around $3,700 per month.
-If you live in the southeast, look at St. George, Utah, where memory care runs about $4,000 per month.
-States east of Arizona (Utah and Oregon) have lower overall average monthly costs than Nevada, whereas its neighbors to the west (California and Oregon) are more expensive, with costs that average more than $5,400 per month.
+It might be possible for people who live near the Nevada border to find more options for memory care outside the state.
+To the northeast, in Twin Falls, Idaho, which is close to their shared border, memory care costs $4,638 per month.
+If you live in the southeast, look at St. George, Utah, where memory care runs $4,233 per month.
+Utah has lower overall average monthly costs than Nevada running $4,233 per month, whereas its neighbors to the west (California and Oregon) are more expensive, with costs that average more than $6,110 monthly.

-New residents must be assessed for COVID-19 and tuberculosis signs and symptoms, as well as their need for help with activities of daily living (ADLs) upon admission.
-This needs assessment and a financial assessment are required for every new resident.
-The needs assessment helps create a service plan covering unique personal and healthcare needs; the financial assessment determines whether Medicaid assistance is necessary (see below).
-These assessments are completed by a medical profession who works at the home, or by a third party contracted to make assessments.
-The cost of assessments may be included in the basic rate, or may be part of a “community fee” that covers move-in and up-front costs including assessments but also deep cleaning a painting a new resident’s room.
+Upon admission, new residents must be assessed for any contagious disease symptoms and their need for help with activities of daily living.
+This personal assessment combined with a financial assessment are completed for every new resident.
+These are used to formulate a service plan supporting individual and their healthcare needs.
+The financial assessment determines whether Medicaid assistance is necessary.
+The assessments are completed by a medical professional who works at the home, or by an outside party.
+This cost may be included in the basic rate, or may be part of a community fee that covers move-in and up-front costs.
+The fee covers things like the assessments, deep cleaning and painting a new resident’s room.
 Community fees are usually between $1,500 and $2,500.

-There should never be surprises in billing because anyone considering a Nevada assisted living home is entitled to the following information in writing:
+Anyone considering a Nevada assisted living home can receive the following information in writing:

 – Rates for services and schedule for payment